rauburtin/CopilotHackathon-01-202-roch4/exercisefiles/node/README.md

 - **/ValidateSpanishDNI**:

-  * Receive by querystring a parameter called dni
+  * Receive by querystring a parameter called dni, for example X12345678T
   * calculate DNI letter
   * if DNI is valid return "valid"
   * if DNI is not valid return "invalid"